WoodsRain/HCVMamba/README.md

 This project is released under the Apache 2.0 license.

 ## Acknowledgment
+This work stands on the shoulders of the following **open-source projects**:
 <div style="display: flex; justify-content: center; gap: 30px; flex-wrap: wrap; margin: 20px 0;">
   <div>
     <a href="https://github.com/Karl1109/SCSegamba" target="_blank">SCSegamba</a>